 There are two sides to the tourism in Hampi.
-One that caters to the new age tourists, offering them a place much tranquil and strangely defended, crammed with budget lodges and open roof restaurants.
-And the other, which narrates the many confusing stories of its past.
-Stories that date back their existence thousands of years ago.
+One that caters to the new age tourists, offering them a place much tranquil and strangely defended, crammed with budget lodges and open roof restaurants, and the other, which narrates the many confusing stories of its past – stories that date back their existence thousands of years ago.

 I often find tourists defining their experience in Hampi with a set of few permanent words that go something like “a laidback and soothing experience”.
 Afterall the town, as you find it today, has almost modified itself into a place no short of ‘authentic experiences’.

-I’ve seen remote towns of Laddakh and the isolated mountains of Bhutan but the kind of unfamiliarity this place made me feel was, by far, unparalleled.
+I’ve seen remote towns of Ladakh and the isolated mountains of Bhutan but the kind of unfamiliarity this place made me feel was, by far, unparalleled.
 It appeared to me like one of those places, that stays deep inside you, leaving you confused and muddled with its current state of affairs.

 Occasionally I went rendered, speechless by the emptiness of the landscape, the invisible wind that swept across the barren land, the hot angry sun, and the utter silence.
 My heart and soul felt empty.
 I walked and walked, but couldn’t find any hint of a world where this place – even in the recent history – was actually alive.